malaga-front-end/nrwl-angular-jest-cypress-quickstart/README.md

 ``countries.component.ts`` - An empty typescript class called ``CountriesComponent`` properly annotated as a ``@Component`` and already linked to its template and styles.
 ``countries.component.html`` - An empty template that represents the view of the component.
 ``countries.component.css`` - To style the component.
-``countries.component.spec.ts``- Unit tests for the component already initialized for its first dummy tests
+``countries.component.spec.ts``- Unit tests for the component already initialized for its first test

 To use the component, it should be declared in ``app.module.ts``.
 Angular CLI also does this task automatically for you!
 Go to ``app.module.ts`` and check that the component has been automatically added to ``declarations``.